kongyew/greenplum-spark-connector/docs/Read-data-from-Greenplum-into-Spark.rst

  Reading data from Greenplum into Spark
 #########################################

 In this example, we will describe how to configure Greenplum-Spark connector when you run Spark-shell.
-Later, we will read data from Greenplum into Spark.
 It assumes the database and table are already created.

 1. Make sure you download greenplum-spark_2.11.jar from `Pivotal Network <https://network.pivotal.io/api/v2/products/pivotal-gpdb/releases/7106/product_files/30352/download/>`_.